crabfeather/CSMarkRemover/README.md

 # CamScanner Watermark-remover

 ### Description:
-CSMarkRemover is a simple Python script for batch-removing the watermark from the app CamScanner on a folder of PDFs.<br/>
+CSMarkRemover.py is a simple Python script for batch-removing the watermark from the app CamScanner on a folder of PDFs.<br/>
 <br/>
 ### How to use:
 1. Install the script by running one of two below commands in a terminal depending on your OS: